-In the multimodal assignment, students re-work or re-think an earlier project in a different mode or medium.
+In the multimodal assignment, students may rework or rethink an earlier project in a different mode or medium.
 Multimodal is roughly a two-week project.

 Students often don't recognize that a change in mode or medium requires a change in technique, so they need help in understanding how electronic, visual, or spoken text is different from print text and, thus, how to think about audience.
 Students may also need help with unfamiliar technology.